wisnupramoedya/kij-assignment-1/readme.md

 # Project API SocketIO Flask for Encryption

-Created with :gift_heart: by daffa.info
+Created with :gift_heart: by daffa.cymru

+## Requirements
+- MongoDB

 ## How to Prepare